-Consumers need to be on guard when something too good to be true is offered; the simple answer is this “There is no such thing as a free lunch.”
+Consumers need to be on guard when something is too good to be true; the simple answer is this “There is no such thing as a free lunch.”

 Advice for protecting yourself against scams would be on guard against pitches that sound like this:

-The alert advises investors who believe they have been a victim of a CD scam to contact their financial institution immediately to report a loss or theft of funds through an electronic funds transfer.
+The alert advises investors who believe they have been victims of a CD scam to immediately contact their financial institution to report a loss or theft of funds through an electronic funds transfer.

-Unfortunately, I am all too aware of the danger of bogus offers and scams that take advantage of those who are the weakest.
+Unfortunately, I am too aware of the danger of bogus offers and scams that take advantage of the weakest.

 Here is a true story about a (current) client of mine.
-Dave and Doris (not real name) were schoolteachers in Tacoma Washington.
-Doris had been ill, and they decided to take early retirement to enjoy the time they had left.
+Dave and Doris (not real names) were schoolteachers in Tacoma, Washington.
+Doris had been ill, and they decided to take early retirement to enjoy their left time.
 The problem is they didn’t quite have enough money; they needed it to grow just a little bit more.

-A friend of theirs introduced them to a father and son swindler team in Tacoma, named James and Dick Edwards (real).
-The scam was simple; high yield “prime” notes offering very high interest rates, Dave and Doris along with 1,300 others bit.
+A friend of theirs introduced them to a father and son swindler team in Tacoma, James, and Dick Edwards (real).
+The scam was simple; high yield “prime” notes offering very high-interest rates, Dave and Doris, along with 1,300 others bit.
 They lost a total of $97.3 million.

 Dave now describes his life as “torturous,” and he is broke.
-He and Doris lost a total of $175,000, the money needed for retirement, the money needed for sustaining life.
+He and Doris lost a total of $175,000, the money needed for retirement, the funds required for sustaining life.

 We can all argue that greed stepped in and tapped Dave and Doris on the shoulder; after all, they decided to invest with the swindlers.
 But the results in human tragedy overshadow what happened.
-Doris has now passed away, and Dave is left with his memories both happy and sad.
+Doris has passed away, and Dave is left with happy and sad memories.

 The Edwards?
-They received 27 years each and are serving their time in San Quinten prison, the irony of all this for me is a little broader.
-My daughter lives in San Rafael which is about 3 miles from San Quinten.
+They received 27 years each and are serving their time in San Quinten prison.
+The irony of all this for me is a little broader.
+My daughter lives in San Rafael, about 3 miles from San Quinten.
 When I visit her, I can see the prison from the freeway, and every time I glance over, I think of the swindlers (Edwards) and how sad Dave is now.

-It was a type of Ponzi scheme, a “prime bank note” operation.
-Certain European banks, so the legend went, share large concessions and profits.
+It was a Ponzi scheme, a “prime bank note” operation.
+So the legend went, certain European banks share significant concessions and profits.
 Only the big boys play.